chinghannhu/quartz/content/now.md

 3. Why I Feel I'm Not Good at Writing

 ---
+# Why Now Page?

+> For me, the biggest takeaway of the Now page is to remind myself to ***value the present***.

+Reminding myself of things to focus on and enjoy in the moment, such as immersing myself in various topics I want to learn or creating freely.

+During casual conversations with friends, the most common question is *"What are you doing now?"* Suddenly being asked by this, I might struggle to answer, and the question *"Do I really know what I'm doing?*" pops up in my mind often.
+In the process of reminiscing about the past and anticipating the future, I easily forget what I want to do and what I can do at the moment.

+Troubled by this situation for a while, I hope to firmly state what I am doing now, hence the writing of the Now page as a reminder.

+---

+This Now Page is updated at least once a month, on the 14th of each month.

+Updated on 2024-05-01, next update on 05-14.

+---
 ## # Projects

 - Revamping the blog - [I wanted it existed.](https://twitter.com/Nik_Atanackovic/status/1685319990491115520?s=20&ref=chinghannhu.com)